SpaceDust18/my-recipe-book/README.md

-Build a React app where users can browse recipes from Our Recipe API and save their favorite meals.
+React app where users can browse recipes from a third-party API and save their favorite meals.
 Users will register or log in, see a list of recipes, and favorite the ones they like.
 Users can also view and manage their saved favorites.

 API Docs:

 https://fsa-recipe.up.railway.appLinks to an external site.

-Functionality Requirements
+Functionality:

-Routes via React Router (These routes may be named as you wish.)
+Routes via React Router
-/recipe - this could be the home page; this component should show at least 20 recipes /recipe/:id  - this component should display details of an individual recipe including the steps to make it /login and /register - for the user to authenticate using a React Form with a username and password /favorites  - show all of the favorited recipes for the authenticated user.
-This route should only appear if you are authenticated
+/recipe - Home page; this component shows at least 20 recipes /recipe/:id  - this component displays details of an individual recipe including the steps to make it /login and /register - React forms for the user to register, authenticate with a username and password /favorites  - shows all of the favorited recipes for the authenticated user.
+This route only appears if you are authenticated

 Unauthenticated Users should be able to:
 Observe a list of all the recipes